thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

 ```
 Use Cases (2 per person):
 * **Jose**
-    * Working on the backend, and primarily focusing on the way the input commands are parsed and then fed to the Command class to execute on the model (or turtle).
+    * Working on the backend_external, and primarily focusing on the way the input commands are parsed and then fed to the Command class to execute on the model (or turtle).
     * *Use case 1*: Parsing the "fd50" command (invalid command)
         * The Front-end Doesn't worry about validating a command to see if it is valid or not, that is why the Controllerclass has a public method passCommand() that allows the View to pass the responsibility over.
         * Once the command string is in the Controller, the first thing that happens is the Controller calls the parse method of the Interpreter class.
 This method validates that the command is indeed a valid one, and if not an IllegalCommandException is thrown.
 Since this command is not valid by the rules of Logo (no space between fd and 50), an  illegalCommandException is thrown, and an error message is displayed to the user.